dhirajsriram/Geocoder/README.md

 ### Marker List

 The marker list displays the data of the markers that are placed on the map.
 Marker list is constantly updated with the data from the backend.
-The user can do the following with the marker list.
+The user can do the following with the markers.
 - Add a marker
 - Remove a marker
 - Edit a marker.